-Marion tells us about her story of expatriation with Nathalie, her daughter with special needs.
+Marion tells us about her story of expatriation with Nathalie, her child with special needs.

 I am from Germany, my husband is Canadian and we have two beautiful girls: Alexandra, a normal developing 13 years old and Nathalie, now 10 ½ years old, who has a rare genetic disorder called deletion 3p25.
 At the time we got the diagnosis, Nathalie was 7 months old.
 The hospital could only find 34 more medically reported cases, and so rare is her syndrome that it doesn’t even have a specific name.